 Alcoholism is the most common addiction in the United States.
 Successful recovery involves much more than just getting sober while in rehab.
-It involves learning how to fight the urge to drink once treatment has ended and staying committed to lifelong sobriety.
+In fact, it involves learning how to fight the urge to drink once treatment has ended and staying committed to lifelong sobriety.
 The 12-step philosophy is a fundamental guideline often used in AA meetings to help individuals find physical, mental, and spiritual recovery.

 At San Antonio Recovery Center in San Antonio, Texas, we offer an exhaustive outpatient rehab program that can help you get back on your feet and learn to lead a healthy and productive life, free of active addiction.
 Our psychologists integrate the 12-step philosophy into treatment and help individuals to accept and love themselves and others without judgment.
 This positive environment allows individuals to create a solid and compassionate foundation.